EastonLee/eastonlee.github.io/pages/about.md

 # Contact

-I really enjoy talking with people who share an interest in machine learning and data science, if you have any questions, feel free to contact me at [me@eastonlee.com](mailto:me@eastonlee.com).
+I really enjoy talking with people who share an interest in machine learning and data science, if you have any questions, feel free to contact me at [me@eastonlee.com](mailto:me@eastonlee.com), my PGP public key is [here](/pgp)

 Know more about me: